 And the summers?
 The Netherlands is known for its wishy-washy summers in two senses; warm and dry one year, cool and wet the next - or warm and dry this week, cool and wet the next.
 Whether or not you can pack up your tent and enjoy the local vacation spots depends entirely on your luck.
-A note: though cool and wet summers immediately spark the global climate change discussion, Dutch summers have been this way since before the Middle Ages, the кимі (Dutch Meteorological Institute) assures us.
+A note: though cool and wet summers immediately spark the global climate change discussion, Dutch summers have been this way since before the Middle Ages, the κννμ (Dutch Meteorological Institute) assures us.

-On a positive note; 2003's summer was so sunny that it broke all records since 1901, while 2005 is on a shared fifth place on this list.
-Also the '90s saw a couple of record-breaking, top-of-the-list summers, while, in fact, during the 21st century so far, the average annual temperature has exceeded the 300-year history of the Dutch weather institute's recordings, so let's enjoy this upswing while it lasts ...
+On a positive note; after a couple of record-breaking, top-ofthe-list summers in the '90s, the 21st century so far has seen the average annual temperature exceed the 300-year history of the Dutch weather institute's recordings, so let's enjoy this upswing while it lasts...